TimothyByrd/d2rmm_mods_ch/GambleClassItems_CH/README.md

 This is the way other items are put into gamble.txt, but may need to be disabled if there is a problem with the normal -> exceptional -> elite progression for some class-specific item type.

-If __`Increase gambling odds`__ is enabled, then the chances of a gamble being rare/set/unique are increased, as well as the chances of an exceptional or elite upgrade.
+If __`Increase gambling odds`__ is enabled, then the chances of a gamble being rare/set/unique are greatly increased, as well as the chances of an exceptional or elite upgrade.

+The various "Exclude" options allow individual weapon classes and armor slots to be excluded from gambling:
+- Exclude Axes
+- Exclude Bows
+- Exclude Crossbows
+- Exclude Daggers
+- Exclude Javelins
+- Exclude Maces
+- Exclude Polearms
+- Exclude Spears
+- Exclude Swords
+- Exclude Throwing weapons
+- Exclude Katars
+- Exclude Helms
+- Exclude Body Armor
+- Exclude Shields
+- Exclude Gloves
+- Exclude Boots
+- Exclude Belts
+- Exclude Circlets

 ## Versions